 5. Keep your child comfortable

 When you’re the person who’s not sick, it’s easy to overlook how terrible it feels to be sick.
-It didn’t dawn on me for the longest time that the stomach flu made my kids feel nauseous, or that they felt extra groggy because of a cold.
-Only until I ended up falling sick did I realize how terrible my kids must’ve felt.
+It didn’t dawn on me for the longest time that the stomach flu made my kids feel nauseous, or that they felt extra groggy because of cold symptoms.
+Only once I ended up with an illness did I realize how terrible they must’ve felt.

-So keep your child comfortable.
-This might mean carrying him around slowly instead of swiveling left and right.
-He might feel nauseous and can feel dizzy with how quickly you move.
-Imagine your first trimester and how nauseous you felt—that’s how your child feels right now.
+Keep your child comfortable.
+This might mean carrying her around slowly instead of swiveling left and right.
+She might have nausea and feel dizzy with how quickly you move.
+Imagine your first trimester and how nauseous you felt—that’s how she feels right now.

-You might also want to keep him in simple clothes.
-Not only will it be a pain to wash complicated, fancy clothes, he’ll also feel more comfortable.
-Think stretch pants with no tight elastics, or regular t-shirts over buttoned ones.
+You might also want to keep her in simple clothes.
+Not only can it be a pain to wash complicated, fancy clothes, but she can also feel more comfortable.
+Think stretch pants with no tight elastics, or regular t-shirts instead of buttoned ones.

-Stomach flu: The biggest risk with vomiting and diarrhea is dehydration.
+The biggest risk with the vomiting and diarrhea typical of the stomach flu is dehydration.
 That said, it also doesn’t mean you should offer your child cup after cup of water.
-I made this mistake, which only led to my child vomiting even more water.
-(See what else helped my kids when they had the stomach flu.)
+I made this mistake, which only led to my child vomiting even more.

-Instead, for stomach bugs, offer sips of water throughout the day.
-You want to offer just enough water to keep him from dehydrating, but in an amount small enough that his body keeps it down.
+Instead, for stomach bugs, offer a sip of water no less than five minutes apart.
+Offer enough water to keep her from dehydrating but in an amount small enough that her body keeps it down.

-Cough and cold: If your child has a cold and isn’t vomiting or has diarrhea, then offer plenty of water.
-Just as with adults, the best remedies for a common cold is plenty of rest and water.
+If she has a cold or cough without vomiting or diarrhea, then offer plenty of water.
+As with adults, the best remedies for a common cold are plenty of rest and water.

 I found the best way to encourage my kids to drink water is by allowing them to carry a sippy cup throughout the day.
 They were more willing to drink out of it—and frequently too—than a regular water cup.

 You may even want to offer a sippy cup of water at night.
-If your child is old enough to reach for a sippy cup, he could drink it at night when he has a dry throat or a coughing fit.
-Even if he doesn’t reach for it himself, having it near his bed gives you quick access to offer it yourself.
+If your child is old enough to reach for one, she could drink it at night when she has a dry throat or a coughing fit.
+Even if she doesn’t reach for it herself, having it near her bed gives you quick access to offer it.

-7. Don’t give a lot of food (and offer blank ones)
+7. Don’t give a lot of food (and offer bland ones)

-I always forget that my sick kids are in no mood to eat, and end up offering them the same meals I made for myself.
-And I wonder why they keep vomiting!
+I always forgot that my sick kids had zero appetite and ended up offering them the same meals I made for myself.
+No wonder they kept vomiting!

-Instead, I learned to offer bland food, and to do so in small amounts throughout the day.
-Just like with water, small amounts of bland food is more likely to stay in the body than giving three big meals and snacks.
+Instead, I learned to offer bland food and to do so in small amounts throughout the day.
+As with water, small amounts of food are more likely to stay in the body than giving three big meals and snacks.

 8. Encourage your child to nap

 As with water, rest is the best remedy your child needs right now.
-It can be tough getting kids to take a nap, especially if they’ve already outgrown them.
-Still, your child will likely feel tired, so make it conducive to take naps.
+It can be tough getting her to take a nap, especially if she’s already outgrown them.
+Still, she’ll likely feel tired, so make your environment conducive to taking naps.

-For instance, if your child still naps and happens to take a long one, let him.
-His body needs as much sleep as possible.
-If you notice he’s looking listless, invite him to your bed and set up an impromptu nap area.
-My kids have fallen asleep on my bed after snuggling together.
+For instance, if she still naps and happens to take a long one, let her sleep in.
+Her body needs as much sleep as possible.
+If you notice she’s looking listless, invite her to your bed and set up an impromptu nap area.
+She might sleep on your bed after snuggling together.

-One of the reasons sick days can be such a hassle is because we’re unprepared.
-Just recently, I realized we didn’t have medicine, and that we were running low on santizing wipes.
-Keeping your home well-stocked before sickness strikes makes handling sick kids much easier.
+One of the reasons sick days can be such a hassle is that we’re unprepared.
+One time, I realized we didn’t have medicine and that we were running low on sanitizing wipes.
+Keeping your home well-stocked before sickness strikes makes days like these much easier.